History of chemistry: Iron Age

+Ferrous metallurgy

 The extraction of iron from its ore into a workable metal is much more difficult than copper or tin.
 While iron is not better suited for tools than bronze (until steel was discovered), iron ore is much more abundant and common than either copper or tin, and therefore more often available locally, with no need to trade for it.

 Iron working appears to have been invented by the Hittites in about 1200 BC, beginning the Iron Age.
 The secret of extracting and working iron was a key factor in the success of the Philistines.

+Cast iron smithing as well as the innovation of the Blast Furnace and Cupola furnace was invented in ancient China, during the Warring States period when armies sought to develop better weaponry and armor in state-armories.
+Many other applications, practices, and devices associated with or involved in metallurgy were also established in ancient China, with the innovations of hydraulic-powered trip hammers, and double-acting piston bellows.

-The Iron Age refers to the advent of iron working (ferrous metallurgy).
+The Iron Age is named after the advent of iron working (ferrous metallurgy).
 Historical developments in ferrous metallurgy can be found in a wide variety of past cultures and civilizations.
 These include the ancient and medieval kingdoms and empires of the Middle East and Near East, ancient Iran, ancient Egypt, ancient Nubia, and Anatolia (Turkey), Ancient Nok, Carthage, the Greeks and Romans of ancient Europe, medieval Europe, ancient and medieval China, ancient and medieval India, ancient and medieval Japan, amongst others.
-Many applications, practices, and devices associated with or involved in metallurgy were established in ancient China, such as the innovation of the blast furnace, cast iron, hydraulic-powered trip hammers, and double-acting piston bellows.